On the Bott index of unitary matrices on a finite torus

 \section{Discussion and perspectives}

-It is relevant to stress some consequences and perspectives of the equivalence among the Bott index and the Chern number.
-The formulation of the theory that leads to the construction of the Bott index admits the presence of disorder in the system.
-In fact the first application of it was on a disordered BHZ model in ref. \cite{Loring_Hastings:2010}.
-The role of the disordered in system with topological features is essential in fact, for the integer quantum Hall effect for example, it is the presence of strong disorder that makes possible the presence of plateaus in the shape of the Hall conductance as the external magnetic field is varied.
-See the introduction of \cite{Bellissard:1994} for a discussion.
-The Chern number itself admits a formulation developed in \cite{Bellissard:1994}, based on the use of tools from non commutative geometry, that shows its quantization even in the presence of a disorder as strong as to close the band gap, see for example Fig 1 of ref. \cite{Prodan_Hughes_Bernevig:2010}.
+The formulation of the theory that leads to the construction of the Bott index is compatible with weak-disorder, meaning that disorder is admitted in the description of the system by the model Hamiltonian as far as a spectral gap is present.
+The role of the disorder in systems with topological features is essential in fact, for the integer quantum Hall effect for example, it is the presence of strong-disorder that makes possible the presence of plateaus in the shape of the Hall conductance as the external magnetic field is varied.
+See the introduction of reference \cite{Bellissard:1994} for a discussion.
+The Chern number admits a formulation developed in \cite{Bellissard:1994} that shows its quantization even in the presence of a disorder strong enough to close the spectral gap, for a visual illustration of this see figure 1 of reference \cite{Prodan_Hughes_Bernevig:2010}.
 The presence of a mobility gap, meaning that at the chemical potential there are only localized states, is still required, otherwise the system would lose its insulating nature.
 A different rigorous approach to strong-disordered systems is that of the so called deterministic disorder, see for example \cite{Simon_1995} and section 7 of \cite{del_Rio_1996} with the definition of SULE, and the more recent works \cite{Elgart_2005,Bols_2021}.

-In the formulation of the Bott index a band gap has been assumed.
+In the formulation of the Bott index a spectral gap has been assumed.